Yogeshwar Jha: Early life

-Yogeshwar Jha born in Basuki Bihari North village of Madhubani district in the Mithila region of Bihar.
+As per the record of the Bihar Vidhan Sabha, Yogeshwar Jha was born on 3 January 1944 in Basuki Bihari North village of Madhubani district in the Mithila region of Bihar.
 He was born in a middle-class family of Maithil Brahmins.
+His father name was Shree Sushil Jha.
+His father was a farmer or agriculturist.

 Academic career

 Yogeshwar Jha completed his post graduation (Master of Science) education from Langat Singh College, Muzaffarpur.
 He was specialised in the subject of physics.
 He started his academic career as a professor of physics department in the same college.
 It is said that he was an eminent educationist.
 Later he also served as secretary of Ram Niranjan Janta College at Madhwapur in the Madhubani district.

 Political career

+Yogeshwar Jha was considered a hardworking social worker who never compromised with the circumstances, and even his opponents praised him.
+He had good relations with the chief minister Jagarnath Mishra of Bihar in India.
+He focused on the development of the Mithila region.

 It is said that Yogeshwar Jha came into political limelight during 1981-1982 from an movement originated in Chanpura village of Benipatti subdivision in Madhubani district for construction of a ring dam around the village.
 He was elected as MLA of Benipatti assembly constituency four times.
 In the year 1980, he was first time elected as an MLA from the Benipatti assembly constituency.
 After that in the years 1985 and 1990, he was continuously elected as the MLA of the assembly constituency.
 He became the state minister of education during 1990 in cabinet of Jagarnath Mishra's government in Bihar.

 In the year 1995, he lost the election in the hand of independent candidate Shaligram Yadav.
 In the year 2005, Yogeshwar Jha was again elected as the MLA of the Benipatti assembly constituency.
 But due to non achievement of the majority figure by his political alliance in the legislative assembly of the state, government was not formed in the state and finally re-election was conducted in the month of October in the same year.
 In this re-election, Yogeshwar Jha lost his assembly membership by his opponent candidate Shaligram Yadav.